-''' make buildfile MACROCOMPILER_MODE='--mode synflops' CONFIG=Sha3RocketConfig VLSI
+make buildfile MACROCOMPILER_MODE='--mode synflops' CONFIG=Sha3RocketConfig VLSI →TOP=Sha3AccelwBB

-TOP=Sha3AccelwBB '''

 The MACROCOMPILER_MODE='--mode synflops' is needed because the ASAP7 process does not yet have a memory compiler, so flip-flop arrays are used instead.
 This will dramatically increase the synthesis runtime if your design has a lot of memory state (e.g. large caches).
+This change is automatically inferred by the makefile but is included here for completeness.